-And made the biggest mistake of his life.
+Hands down the biggest mistake of his life.

 That day almost exactly eight years ago was carved into his mind.
-How she’d jumped out of the jeep the project site, her boots sinking into the mud.
+How she’d jumped out of the jeep at the project site, her boots sinking into the mud.
 She'd looked down and laughed, squelching forward towards then and stumbling through her greetings in Portuguese.
 She’d charmed his project managers with her admission she'd tried to learn the language on the plane, begging them to forgive her for massacring it.

 Then she turned to him, her hand extended and her smile wavering a little.

 He took her hand and almost let it go as a surge of heat spread upwards like a contagion.